 - A188.
 An effective system of quality management provides reasonable assurance that the objectives stated in paragraph 18(a) and (b) have been achieved. - A189.
 The individual(s) assigned ultimate responsibility and accountability for the system of quality management uses the information obtained in accordance with paragraph 52 in evaluating the effectiveness of the system of quality management.
 The nature and extent of the information, including how the information is communicated, will vary based on the nature and circumstances of the firm.
 For example, in a smaller firm, the individual(s) assigned ultimate responsibility and accountability for the system of quality management may be directly involved in the monitoring and remediation and will therefore be aware of the information that supports the evaluation of the system of quality management.
 However, in a larger firm, the individual(s) assigned ultimate responsibility and accountability for the system of quality management may not have direct involvement in the monitoring and remediation process.
-Therefore, the individuals assigned operational responsibility for various aspects of the system of quality management may need to collate, summarize and present the information that supports the evaluation of the system of quality management in a manner that enables the individual(s) assigned ultimate responsibility and accountability for the system of quality management to form an appropriate conclusion. - A190.
+Therefore, the individuals assigned operational responsibility for various aspects of the system of quality management may need to collate, summarise and present the information that supports the evaluation of the system of quality management in a manner that enables the individual(s) assigned ultimate responsibility and accountability for the system of quality management may need to collate, summarise and present the information that supports the evaluation of the system of quality management in a manner that enables the individual(s) assigned ultimate responsibility and accountability for the system of quality management to form an appropriate conclusion. - A190.
 Prompt and appropriate action when the evaluation indicates that the system does not provide reasonable assurance that the objectives stated in paragraph 18(a) and (b) have been achieved may include: - Taking steps to determine whether the reports already issued by the firm were appropriate. - Taking measures to confirm that reports not yet issued by the firm are appropriate in the circumstances. - Obtaining legal advice. - A191.
 Circumstances when it may be appropriate for the firm to communicate to external parties that the system does not provide reasonable assurance that the objectives stated in paragraph 18(a) and (b) have been achieved include: - When the firm belongs to a network and the information is relevant to the network or other firms within the network who use the work performed by the firm, for example, in the case of a group audit. - When a report issued by the firm is determined to be inappropriate as a result of the failure of the system of quality management, and management or those charged with governance of the entity need to be informed.